apex/gh-polls/docs/03-usage.md

 title: Usage
 ---

-Polls can be created via the `polls` command-line tool, or via the [web application](https://app.gh-polls.com/).
+Polls can be created via the `polls` command-line tool, via the [web application](https://app.gh-polls.com/), or install the [GitHub App](https://github.com/apps/polls) in your repository.

 Creating a poll with the command-line takes a single command.
 After which the Markdown poll options are copied to your clipboard automatically and ready to paste in the GitHub issue or readme!